Domingo (Saturday Night Live): Vow renewal

 Domingo returned for the third time as part of the Saturday Night Live 50th Anniversary Special, which aired on February 16, 2025.

 At Kelsey and Matthew's vow renewal, Kelsey's parents (Martin Short and Molly Shannon) give a drunken speech.
-Then, her friends (Carpenter, Gardner, Nwodim, Sherman) sing a song to the beat of "Defying Gravity" (in reference to Grande's role in the film adaptation).
-They sing about how on a trip to New York City Kelsey says she will try to commit to monogamy with Matthew.
-They continue with a parody of "You Belong with Me" by Taylor Swift.
-After they went to see Wicked on Broadway, they went to Madame Tussauds and went through Central Park.
-When she threw a coin into a fountain she wishes she could be with Domingo, who appears once again to sing, suggesting an open relationship.
+Then, Kelsey's childhood best friend Sophie (Carpenter) and the Kel-Squad (Gardner, Nwodim, Sherman) sing about a girls' trip to New York City, where they went to see Wicked on Broadway, then visited Madame Tussauds and Central Park.
+They sing about how Kelsey said she will try to commit to monogamy with Matthew (to the beat of "Defying Gravity", in reference to Grande's role in the film adaptation), only to later throw a coin into a fountain wishing she could be with Domingo (to the beat of "You Belong with Me" by Taylor Swift).
+Domingo appears once again to sing with the girls, suggesting that he, Kelsey, and Matthew should pursue an open relationship.

-Then, Matthew's groomsmen (Bowen Yang, Andy Samberg, Kyle Mooney, Beck Bennett) sing about a golf trip to Scottsdale, Arizona to the beat of Espresso where Matthew cheated on Kelsey with a man named Ronaldo (Pedro Pascal), who is Domingo's brother.
+Then, Matthew's groomsmen (Bowen Yang, Andy Samberg, Kyle Mooney, Beck Bennett) sing about a golf trip they took with Sophie to Scottsdale, Arizona (to the beat of "Espresso"), where Matthew cheated on Kelsey with a man named Ronaldo (Pedro Pascal), who is Domingo's brother.
 They are joined by a third brother, Santiago (Bad Bunny), who has history with Kelsey's mother.

 Birthday

 Domingo returned for the fourth time on October 18, 2025, as a cold open.
-At Matt's 30th birthday party, Kelsey invites Sophie (Carpenter) and her friends (Sherman, Ashley Padilla and Veronika Slowikowska) to sing about a trip they took to Nashville (set to the tunes of "The Fate of Ophelia" by Taylor Swift, "Abracadabra" by Lady Gaga and "Ordinary" by Alex Warren) to find Matt the perfect gift.
+At Matthew's 30th birthday party, Kelsey invites Sophie (Carpenter) and the Kel-Squad (Sherman, Ashley Padilla and Veronika Slowikowska) to sing about a trip they took to Nashville (set to the tunes of "The Fate of Ophelia" by Taylor Swift, "Abracadabra" by Lady Gaga and "Ordinary" by Alex Warren) to find Matthew the perfect gift.

-Death

-During an recent appearance on The Tonight Show singer and actress Ariana Grande jokingly gave an update on the SNL character after late-night show host Jimmy Fallon asked if he was coming back.

-“Oh, I think — he’s been really busy,” Grande said on the NBC late-night show.
-“I think Domingo is … I think Domingo is dead.”

-Fallon joked that he had also heard that Domingo was no longer alive.